-200 Introduction to Urban Studies (4) Comprehensive overview of urban studies, integrating economic, geographical, historical, political, and sociological perspectives.
+200 Introduction to Urban Studies (4)

+Comprehensive overview of urban studies, integrating economic, geographical, historical, political, and sociological perspectives.

-203 Urban Sociology (4) A survey of the relationship between the growth of modern cities and basic societal institutions and values.
+203 Urban Sociology (4)

+A survey of the relationship between the growth of modern cities and basic societal institutions and values.
 Equivalent to SOC 203.

-210 Urban Politics and Policy (4) Political processes, institutions, and problems of urban political systems in the United States.
+210 Urban Politics and Policy (4)

+Political processes, institutions, and problems of urban political systems in the United States.
 Equivalent to PSC 210.

-301 Urban Planning and Development (4) History, methods, processes, and policies of urban planning and development.
-Equivalent to PSC 301.
+301 Urban Planning and Development (4)

+History, methods, processes, and problems of urban planning and development.
+(Also listed as PSC 301.)

-303 American Urban History (4) A study of the growth of American cities and their role in the history of the nation.
-Equivalent to HIS 303.
+303 American Urban History (4)

+A study of the growth of American cities and their role in the history of the nation.
+(Also listed as HIS 303.)

-304 Public Policy Analysis (4) Formulation, implementation, and evaluation of public policies.
+304 Public Policy Analysis (4)

+Formulation, implementation, and evaluation of public policies.

-400 Seminar in Urban Studies (4) Current themes and issues in the analysis of urban areas and the integration of interdisciplinary perspectives on urban studies.
+400 Seminar in Urban Studies (4)

+Current themes and issues in the analysis of urban areas and the integration of interdisciplinary perspectives on urban studies.

-440 Field Work Intern Program (4-16) Prerequisite: permission of area coordinator.
+440 Field Work Intern Program (4-16)

 Practical experience in an agency or agencies dealing with urban policies or problems.
+Admission by permission of the area coordinator.

-450 Independent Study (2-4) Prerequisites: 12 hours of urban studies; grade-point average of 3.0 or better; permission of area coordinator.
+Prerequisites: 12 hours of urban studies; grade-point average of 3.0 or better; permission of the area coordinator.
 Guided readings, research, and criticism.
 May be repeated for credit if the subject matter varies.

-451 Senior Thesis (4) Prerequisites: Senior standing; grade-point average of 3.25 or better or membership in the Honors Program; permission of area coordinator.
+Prerequisites: Senior standing and a grade-point average of 3.25 or better, or membership in the Honors Program; permission of area coordinator.
 A substantial research and writing project.